 Both back and lay bets are available at betting exchanges which is something not available at a bookmaker.
 For the majority of football punters, they’re only interested in placing back bets.

-However, for the serious bettors who win football bets on a regular basis, they also place lay bets.
+However, for the serious bettors who win football bets regularly, they also place lay bets.